Pesto Gnocchi

 • ½ small red onion, thinly sliced

-• 2 tablespoon pine nuts
+• 2 tablespoons pine nuts

-• 2 tablespoon extra virgin olive oil
+• 2 tablespoons extra virgin olive oil

-• ½ cup pesto, divided
+• ½ cup pesto, divided (you will have leftover pesto to save for later)

 • 1 small handful fresh basil